 Initial Report.
 For existing reporting companies created or registered before 2024, the initial report is due January 1, 2025.
 So, tax professionals still have plenty of time to identify which clients must file and collect the information needed.
-For reporting companies created or registered after 2023, the initial report is due 30 days after the entity's creation or registered entities, the initial report should probably be filed as part of the entity formation engagement.
+For reporting companies created or registered after 2023, the initial report is due 30 days after the entity's creation or registration.
+This short turnaround means that for newly created or registered entities, the initial report should probably be filed as part of the entity formation engagement.
 So, professionals should request the necessary information at the time of entity formation or registration.

-$\bigcirc$ Note: FinCEN has extended for 2024 only the initial filing deadline for beneficial ownership reports from 30 to 90 days for entities created or registered in 2024.
-This gives those entities additional time to understand the new reporting obligation and collect the necessary information to complete the filing.
+entities created or registered in 2024.
+This would give gives those entities additional time to understand the new reporting obligation and collect the necessary information to complete the filing.